symbiontik/k3s-gitops/README.md

 ```
 1. In your `k3os-gitops` repo, open the `/k3os/server-init.yaml` file.
 1.
-1. Set a static IP on the nodes OS itself and **NOT** by using DHCP.
-Using DHCP to assign IPs injects a search domain into your nodes `/etc/resolv.conf` and this could potentially break DNS in containers.
-1. Configure DNS on your nodes to use an upstream provider (e.g. `1.1.1.1`, `9.9.9.9`), or your router's IP if you have DNS configured there and it's not pointing to a local Ad-blocker DNS.
-Ad-blockers should only be used on devices with a web browser.
 1. Copy the contents of `kubeconfig.yaml` to your clipboard.
 1. Create a file on your Mac with the same name `kubeconfig.yaml`, paste in the contents, then save the file.
 1.

-You now have 2 active Kubernetes nodes on your network that are ready for operation.
+You now have an active Kubernetes node on your network that are ready for operation.

-### Connect to your Kubernetes cluster

-The majority of interaction with your Kubernetes cluster will occur from a remote development system - in this case, the same system where you cloned this repo.

 1. Open the `kubeconfig.yaml` file you saved on your Mac in the previous section.
 1. Replace _localhost_ in the line with `server: https://localhost:6443` with the IP address of your Kubernetes node (for example, `server: https://192.168.1.150:6443`)